Overview

 After a day on the sand, the Elephant & Castle restaurant – perched on a cliff overlooking the bay – serves classic Irish fare and a pint of Guinness, with a playground that makes it a family‑friendly stop.
 For a quick caffeine fix, the Bay Café (5‑minute drive from the beach) opens Tuesday‑Sunday, 8:30‑15:30, offering coffee, pastries and light lunches.

 The R750 regional road runs parallel to the beach, providing easy car access.
-Public transport is limited but Bus Éireann route 2 stops at Jack White’s Cross (service reinstated in August 2013).
-The nearest towns are Wicklow (15‑minute drive) and Arklow (20‑minute drive).
+Public transport is limited but Bus Éireann route 2 stops at Jack White’s Cross (service reinstated August 2013) with a few daily journeys between Dublin and Wexford.
+The nearest train station is Wicklow (Iarnród Éireann), about a 15‑minute drive away.

 Parking & Fees

 There are two main car parks – one for the north beach and one for the south beach.
-Both charge €4 per day during the high (summer) season.
-Direct links to the car‑park locations:
+Both charge €4 per day during the high (summer) season; off‑season parking is free.

-• Dog policy – dogs are permitted on a lead from October to May (low season) and must be under strict supervision.
-No dogs are allowed from May to September.
+Dogs are permitted on a lead from October to May (low season) and must be under strict supervision.
+From May to September (peak season) dogs are not allowed on the sand or dunes.

 Nearby Attractions

-Brittas Bay offers a harmonious blend of natural beauty, historic intrigue and modern recreation, making it a must‑visit spot on any Wicklow itinerary.
+Brittas Bay offers a harmonious blend of natural beauty, historic intrigue and modern recreation, making it a compelling stop on any Wicklow itinerary.